 - It ensures the supply of food and drinking water to its people.

 - It helps in running of the postal and railways services.

 Q2.
 Why do you think the government needs to make rules for everyone in the form of laws?

-The government needs to make rules for everyone in the form of laws because:
+Ans: Some rules have to be made that apply to everyone.
+The government needs to these make rules for everyone in the form of laws because:

 Q3.
 Name two essential features of a democratic government.

 - The Government is answerable to the people.